Have you ever been camping or hiking and struggled to find a restroom space when needed?

 It’s important to ensure the toilet is able to undoubtedly handle your weight.

-Although a fancy portable compostable toilets can look high end and more aesthetically pleasing, it's worth remembering that the more complex the toilet the higher the chances of malfunction and the less portable and packable it would be.
+Although a fancy portable compostable toilet can look high-end and more aesthetically pleasing, it’s worth remembering that the more complex the toilet the higher the chances of malfunction and the less portable and packable it would be.

 The last thing you would want on your next camping excursion would having to worry about toilet malfunctions and resorting to a bush to handle your business!

-We're saving the best till last as the most vital consideration to make when purchasing your portable compostable toilets as opposed to chemical toilet, is the ease of cleaning and maintenance.
+We’re saving the best till last as the most vital consideration to make when purchasing your portable compostable toilets as opposed to the chemical toilets, is the ease of cleaning and maintenance.

 The easier it is to clean and maintain, the more time you’ll have to enjoy the great outdoors.

 Portable compostable toilets are a great solution when camping or as an emergency backup plan.

 They’re also helpful where there’s no sewer access or power supply and the only alternative is using a bucket-style toilet (which can lead to contamination).

 Portable compostable toilets have been around since WWI and they’ve made significant improvements over time.
 Today, portable toilets offer features like odor control devices, privacy curtains, and handles for easy lifting – even flushing!

 You will find many products when you are looking at portable toilets, with numerous designs and models you can choose from which can cater to all budget types.